Ecuador w/ Jordan Jensen | You Be Trippin' with Ari Shaffir

 That's a general one.

-so some travel tip, and also give me a country that is calling you that you want to go to.
+So some travel tip, and also give me a country that is calling you that you want to go to.

-Doesn't have to be the only one, but like just one of them.
+It's on your mind.
+It doesn't have to be the only one, but like just one of them.

 They're like, I really want to go there.